rSimulate/terrain.js/README.md

-terrainReferenceEngine
+Nodejs-backed Terrain Engine
 ======================

-A MetaSim Terrain Reference Engine
+A MetaSim Terrain Engine

-Reference engines provide little to no functionality and serve as an example of API implementation.
-Please fork this an extend it! :)
+This terrain engine will server terrain data, and run terrain background jobs.

 Running with Node+MongoDB
 =========================